fermyon/developer/content/spin/cache.md

 > When running an application from a remote registry, even if the application has already been pulled, Spin will first contact the registry to fetch the manifest.

-## Clearing Cached Files
+## Clearing Registry Cache Files

-Clearing the cache directory can be done by removing the `registry` directory entirely, or by removing the `registry`'s parent directory (`spin`).
+Clearing the registry cache directory can be done by removing the `registry` directory entirely, or by removing the `registry`'s parent directory (`spin`).
 The only direct effect of these actions is that Spin will have to pull again all component sources and static assets.